techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.0/Documentation/06_infrastructure_architecture.md

 - [x] Understand the need of a public IP for the web server must.
 - [x] Deploy a Key Vault.
 - [x] Use Github Release to tag the v1.0.
+- [x] Deploy a resource group using azure cli.
+- [x] I should submit a GitHub repository with .bicep files on the main branch.
+- [x] Portal cost under 50 euros.

 For the v1.0 **requirements** I was NOT able to:
-- [ ] Deploy a SQL Database that is connected to the both servers only.
+- [ ] Deploy a SQL Database that is connected to both the web server and admin/management server.
 - [ ] Deploy a Recovery Service Vault
 - [ ] Deploy the VM's to an Availability Set
 - [ ] All VM disks must be encrypted.
 - [ ] The Web server should be backed up daily.
 Backups must be retained for 7 days.
+Create a Recovery Services Vault and configure it to back up the VMs in the webserver subnet.
+- [ ] (Not a must but best practice) Use module writing the bicep template.
+- [ ] Utilize Key Vault to securely store any secrets or credentials required for accessing and executing the bootstrap/post-deployment scripts.
+- [ ] Use Key Vault to manage and store the cryptographic keys required for encrypting and decrypting the data within the infrastructure.
+- [ ] Connect the web and admin server to the Key Vault to retrieve necessary secrets.